Economics & Finance Courses

 FIN 3320 MANAGERIAL FINANCE (3)

 Management of funds from the corporate perspective, with emphasis on security valuation, risk analysis, financial forecasting, capital budgeting, capital structure components and their costs, and dividend policy.
-This course is part of the Reeves School of Business & Economics Professional Core.
+This course is part of the Reeves School of Business Professional Core.

 Prerequisites: ACC 1520, BUS 2160, and ECO 1520, or permission of the instructor, department chair, school head, or college dean.